 is designated by the Office of Management and Budget (OMB) as the cognizant

 federal agency for reviewing and negotiating facility and administrative

 (indirect) cost rates, fringe benefit rates, special rates as determined to be

 appropriate, research patient care rates, statewide cost allocation plans and

 public assistance cost allocation plans.
 These indirect cost rates and cost

 allocation plans are used by grantee institutions to charge Federal programs for

 administrative and facility costs associated with conducting Federal programs.

-CAS performs this function from four field offices and a staff of forty nine.
+CAS performs this function from four field offices and a staff of forty three.

 addition to the aforementioned negotiations, CAS is responsible for resolving